What are Reasonable Accommodations?

 - Review Semester Accommodation Plan with an SAR staff member.

-- Complete and review Semester Accommodation Plan with an SAR staff member and pick up Faculty Notification Letters each subsequent semester enrolled in courses at Gulf Coast State College.
+- Review Semester Accommodation Plan with an SAR staff member each subsequent semester enrolled in courses at Gulf Coast State College.

 Provisional accommodations may be allowed; however, they will end after one semester.